tony-truong-bui/tra-nghe-netcore/README.md

 An ASP.NET Core MVC application with Areas (`Admin`, `User`) using Entity Framework Core + ASP.NET Identity for role‑based access (Admin vs User).
 It manages products, categories, tables, orders (with order items + statuses + type of order), and users.
 Includes AJAX order detail modal, dynamic order creation form, currency formatting, Select2 integration, and Google reCAPTCHA support.

 ---
+## Scope:

+- The application is inspired from FnB applications used in several service businesses such as: boba tea shop, fast-food restaurants, etc.
+- The application is only for personal coding practicing purpose.
+I'll probably expand its scope (e.g. reports, UI enhancements,...) in the future to learn more about .NET MVC.

+---
 ## ✨ Features
 - Role-based access.
 - User management: create users, assign roles.